zackeua/whitespace/readme.md

 cargo build
 ```

-Run the project:
+Run the project (currently only supports a minimal subset of the language):

 ```
-cargo run
+cargo run code/hello.ws
+./program
 ```

 ---